OnePlus Nord N200 5G review: The best budget 5G phone

 The Nord N200 comes with Android 11 out of the box, with OnePlus’ popular OxygenOS 11 software on top of Google’s OS.
 With OxygenOS, you get access to several customization options, a great default launcher, and an indescribable level of refinement.
 It’s basically the same software experience as the much more expensive OnePlus 9 Pro.

-OnePlus has not confirmed the update policy for the Nord N200 at time of writing, but based on the N100, the outlook might disappoint you.
-Last year’s Nord N100 got just one OS upgrade and two years of security patches.
+OnePlus has said that the Nord N200 will receive a single OS upgrade, which means that this phone won't see Android 13 and beyond.
 I railed against Motorola for this in the Moto G Stylus 5G review and I won’t give OnePlus a pass, either.
-Simply put, limited software support for cheaper Android phones is bad.
+Simply put, limited software support for cheaper Android phones is bad and these companies should be ashamed.

 While the Nord N200 is an excellent value overall, the Pixel 4a or iPhone SE enjoy longer support (especially in the iPhone’s case).
-Considering that I expect the single OS upgrade for the Nord N200 to be Android 12 later this year, I struggle to restrain my distaste for seeing what is otherwise an excellent phone get less than a year of platform support.
+Considering that the Nord N200 will only see Android 12 later this year (plus three years of security patches, apparently), I struggle to restrain my distaste for seeing what is otherwise an excellent phone get less than a year of platform support.

-Granted, we haven’t heard from OnePlus how long it’ll officially support the Nord N200, so I’m basing this judgment off the phone’s predecessor.
-That said, OnePlus doesn’t typically break from its past patterns in this regard (not even committing to three years of platform and four years of security updates for the flagship 9 series like Google and Samsung).
-Perhaps OnePlus will surprise us with longer N200 support, but I’ll only believe it when I see it.
+OnePlus hasn't even committed to three years of platform and four years of security updates for the flagship 9 series, unlike like Google and Samsung.
+I suppose that I can't that I'm surprised that OnePlus has chosen such a lazy update policy for the Nord N200.

 OnePlus Nord N200 5G review: Verdict

-Note: Editor's note: Since this review was published, OnePlus confirmed to 9to5Google that the Nord N200 5G will only receive one OS update.
-The company claims it will support the phone with three years of security updates.
-We have reached out to OnePlus for confirmation, but this changes our final opinion of the phone and we have adjusted our review accordingly.